 - If you are at risk for thickened donor scars due to excessive scalp tightness or laxity.

 - If you are in good health.

 - If you would like to sport short hairstyles.

 - If you do not have a problem to shave your head.
 (The donor area needs to be shaved for an FUE procedure.)

 The follicular unit extraction method involves the following procedure:

-At the outset, the doctor anesthetizes the scalp and makes punches (1mm to 0.7mm), around a follicular unit on your head, to isolate a graft.
+At the outset, the doctor anesthetizes the scalp, then using a small microneedle, the doctor makes a circular incision, less than 1 mm in diameter, around a follicular unit on your head, to isolate a graft.
 After which using a tweezer-like instrument, the doctor extracts the follicular unit from your donor area.
 Multiple follicular units are extracted this way.
 Before the process of harvesting the follicular units, tiny holes are drilled on your scalp, where hair loss has occurred.

 The follicular units are then placed in these holes, from where they gradually start yielding hair.

 A disinfectant is gently applied to your head after the procedure.
 At the end of the procedure, the doctor will ask you to wear a cap to protect your head for a few days.